ben31w/ben31w/README.md

 # Summary
 Christopher Newport University, computer science major, graduating December 2023.

 I'm looking for a computer science internship for summer 2022.
-With my current skillset, I'm best equipped to perform software engineering and data science positions.
-But I can learn most skills easily, and I'm a dedicated self-learner.
+With my proficiency in object-oriented languages like Java and Python, I'm best equipped to do back-end software engineering and data science.
+However, as someone who is motivated to improve and learn new skills, I'm confident can succeed at any position.

 # Programming languages
-<b>Featured on GitHub:</b> Java, Python, HTML
+<b>Featured on GitHub:</b> Java, Python, HTML/CSS, C++, C#,

-<b>Other:</b> C++, C#, CSS

 <b>In the process of learning:</b> PHP, Javascript

 # Relevant Coursework
-<b>Computer science:</b> Introduction to Software Engineering, Data and File Structures, Programming Languages Concepts, C++ Programming, Programming for Data Manipulation, Programming for Applications
+<b>Computer science:</b> Programming Languages Concepts, Introduction to Software Engineering, Data and File Structures, C++ Programming, Programming for Data Manipulation, Programming for Applications

 <b>Related:</b> Digital Logic Design, Discrete Structures for Computer Applications, Linear Algebra, University Physics I–II